isaiahsimeone/BashMath/README.md

 ## Todo
 * Improve performance of summation statement (re-parses expression for each pass of the summation.)
 * Allow for base conversions.
 Currently, all bases convert into decimal.
 Add functions like bin(), hex(), oct() to convert numeric bases.
-* It would be nice to use a BigNumber type or something similar, so huge numbers are supported.

 ## Changelog